NWU Libraries homepage

 This post has no comments.

-It was emphasized that the time to act is now, and to ensure that women are not left behind, librarians and all attendees should focus on five critical areas:
+It was emphasised that the time to act is now, and to ensure that women are not left behind, librarians and all attendees should focus on five critical areas:

 • Gender equality is a fundamental human right and key to building inclusive societies that benefit everyone.